 Get your cute baby bird fix with a glass bird house #Shopping#The Great Offbeat Outdoors#animals#birds#great-ideas#windows July 25 | Megan Finley Horowitz meggyfin I've got a mini high the other day from spotting a birds nest complete with adorable baby birds chirping for food.
 Seriously seriously cute.
 The problem was, to get a good look at them I had to stand precariously on a wobbly lawn chair and try to peak up under the eaves of a my grandmother's portico.
 Not easy bird gawking.
 You know what DOES make for easy bird gawking?
 Window view birdhouses!
 You can attach them to one of your windows and watch the nesting in action!
 You could easily make one of these OR modify the one you purchase to make them more customized.
 Check out this window birdhouse mod-ing action: This Amazon customer photo has some more great ideas for your window view bird house: Window film (you can see out but the Birds can't see in).
 Removed the suction cups and used heavy-duty velcro strips for better stability, privacy, and insulation.
 Drilled a 1/4 inch hole, and inserted a stick for a custom perch.
 They've also attached a window bird feeder.
 I've actually ordered both of these things — window bird house AND bird feeder.
 I can't wait to start spying on more adorable bird action right from my living room — no precarious lawn chair action necessary!
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS This 1955 "boathouse" has me delighted and confused NEXT How do you talk to your kid about differences?
 Show/Hide comments [ 8 ] I would probably attach plastic or something to the back so you don't end up with bird junk all over your window for the season.
 Attach it with velcro so you can easily remove it to clean out the bird house after the birds have flown the nest.
 Reply Oh there IS a pane of glass (or plastic) on the back of the bird house already.
 So there's separation between it and your window.
 Reply Is it bad that my first thought is "Finally, a 24/7 kitty TV!"
 2 agree Reply Hey, I hit the order link on Amazon for the suction-cup bird feeder so fast that my computer has smoking skid marks.
 My poor bored Giant Guy Cat wants his Kitty TV.
 (I'm not up for explaining an actual bird house to my landlord, but a transparent feeder seems unobjectionable.)
 1 agrees Reply HA!
 High five!
 I did the same with the one pictured at the top.
 It arrived yesterday and the thing is substantial, sturdy, and awesome.
 Now I hope that I can actually get birds to nest in my city apartment balcony.
 2 agree Reply Oh man.
 I remember having to chase birds AWAY when they started building a nest close to the house.
 It seems like fun to watch them, but bird nests can get full of mites.
 Some birds nested on my mom's garden shed before she could stop them and later when she went to take it down, the nest accidentally fell on her.
 Tiny little bugs everywhere!
 It's giving me the creepy crawlys thinking about it!
 Reply Just so you know, having a perch on a birdhouse isn't needed, and in most cases can give a nice place for a predator to stand and eat your birds! (http://www.youcouldsavetheworld.com/birds.html) What's more important is to have a perch site nearby for the baby birds to fly to when they use their wings for the first time.
 This could be something like a fence post or a small bush or tree.
 I work for a nonprofit organization that educates the community about restoring songbirds, and the need for a perch is a huge misconception.
 I also grew up with a park ranger for a dad, and we never, ever, ever put perches on our boxes due to the danger.
 And while you're able to see inside, why not monitor?
 Using NestWatch.org, you can record what you see in your box and help some scientists out.
 6 agree Reply I definitely just put these on my wedding registry, along with a suction cup bird feeder.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.